johannschopplich/nitro-test-utils/README.md

   /*
    * You may specify configuration options in here.
    *
-   * The following configurations cannot be overridden:
+   * The following options cannot be overridden:
    * - `test.poolOptions.forks.isolate`: always set to `false`
    * - `test.poolOptions.forks.singleFork`: always set to `true`
    *